-And yet: Kansas won its opening NCAA game in 2018 by 16 points.
-Kentucky won its first-round game by five, and the year before that by nine.
-In 2016, North Carolina won its opener by 17, and Duke by eight.
+And yet, in 2019, top seeds Virginia and North Carolina only won by 15, and No. 2 seed Michigan State won by just 11.
+Kansas won its opening NCAA game in 2018 by 16 points.
+Kentucky won its first-round game that year by five, and the year before that by nine.

 The premier programs don’t always cruise by 30 in the first round, no matter what fan bettors or inflated lines may have you think.

 UMBC’s upset of Virginia was further evidence of how the talent gap between marquee programs and smaller-conference teams continues to shrink.
 The internet has opened a new world in recruiting, helping once-unseen players get noticed, and aiding mid-majors in their search for diamonds in the rough.

 That means a lot of small-conference champions have really good players, resulting in more competitive early-round games.
 Thirteen first-round contests in 2019 were decided by 10 points or less, and that doesn’t include two of the 12-5 upsets, which were blowouts.

 It’s an important trend those wagering on point spreads need to be aware of, and it shows no signs of reversing itself.
 The little guys are catching up, a fact most evident in the first round of the NCAA Tournament, and the smart money pays attention.